intelligent-username/CNN/README.md

 - A **feedforward network** is just a neural network that that feeds the data 'forward', i.e. from input to output, passing through functions smoothly without any loops or cycles.
 - A **convolution** the function resulting from the operation $(f * g)(t) = \int_{-\infty}^{\infty} f(\tau)g(t-\tau)d\tau$ that tells us how the shape of one function is modified by another.
 In the context of CNNs, convolutions are used to extract features from images by applying filters (kernels) to the input pixels, so we're often working with discrete convolutions instead of continuous integrals.
 Sometimes, it's also called a **cross-correlation**, **filter**, or **kernel**.
 We use the math behind convolutions and apply it to images.
 More on this later.
+- A **convolution block** is a set of layers that perform convolution operations, typically consisting of a convolutional layer followed by an activation function (like ReLU) and sometimes a pooling layer.
+These blocks are stacked together to form the convolutional part of the network.
+We often create multiple blocks instead of one big one in order to create numerical stability and add checks-and-bounds at each stage.
+- **Parallel convolutions** are created when the same input goes through multiple (different)convolutional layers.
+Multiple features are independently extracted from the same input.
+All steps in the same block usually have the same 'depth' (number of channels/parallel processes).

 ## Math